Skip to main contentAccessibility Statement

 Resources

-5.1 In preparing the Development Plan Documents, the Council’s Planning Policy Team will lead in the production of each of the documents.
+5.1 In preparing the Development Plan Documents, the Council’s Planning Policy Team will lead in the production of each of the documents, with contributions from other service areas within the Council as and when required.
 It also recognises the need to use consultant expertise to assist in producing various elements of the technical background work.
-The Council has retained sufficient budget for the work necessary to prepare the Development Plan Documents and will consider the need for a Planning Reserve within future budget allocations to account for the higher costs necessary to progress Plans through Examination.
+The service receives an annual budget to contribute to the costs of preparing the Development Plan Documents, it has also carried forward from previous years a Planning Reserve, which it draws from to cover the high costs necessary at specific periods of the plan-making cycle, in particular the costs incurred at Examination.

 5.2 Following the formation of the new authority, a strategy of service transformation is being carried out, including within the Growth and Regeneration service area, in which the Planning Policy function sits.
 This LDS will be a reference point when considering how the service area is structured.